-Trev’s TT Trip Part Four | Cornwall to Wales via Dartmoor | MCNews.com.au
+Trev’s TT Trip Part Four | Cornwall to Wales via Dartmoor | MCNews.com.au | Motorcycle News, Sport and Reviews

 This would be our digs for the next three nights and what absolutely bloody amazing digs they were.
 After arriving late in the evening we headed to a local pub for dinner then brought some grog and groceries on the way home.

 Our reason for staying in the one place for so long was that we were about to embark on a two-day ‘Triumph Adventure Experience’ in the Brecon Beacons National Park.
-And apart from going riding on the Triumph Adventure Experience, we never left Plas Cilybebyll again as it proved too good to want to leave.
+And apart from going riding on the Triumph Adventure Experience, we never left the grounds of Plas Cilybebyll again as it proved too good to want to leave.

 We simply cooked up in the well appointed kitchen and enjoyed drinks in the main living area, a room that I liked and enjoyed more than any room I have ever spent time in.
 Yes we paid for it, and thus I am not just talking up a journo freebie.

 The hosts were brilliant, the place comfortable and well appointed, but also with a little something else so rarely found, but hard to put a finger on.
 It made quite an impression.
-Next time I find myself in Wales I will stay at Plas Cilybebyll again.
+When I first wrote this I stated that next time I find myself in Wales I will stay at Plas Cilybebyll again, unfortunately though the place has now been sold and the cottage we stayed in no longer available for rent.

 Check out this video of Plas Cilybebyll and surroundings